rranshous/yourwallworld/apps/contextcanvas/docs/ipi-finer-interaction.md

 {
   name: 'replace_canvas',
   description: 'Replace the entire canvas with new code.
 This removes all existing content.
-Use this to reorganize, refactor, or fix mistakes.',
+Use this to reorganize, refactor, or fix mistakes.
+IMPORTANT: Image data from imported webpages is shown as [REDACTED_IMAGE_DATA] - if you want to keep an image, you must include the full data URI from the original code (not visible in context).',
   input_schema: {
     javascript_code: string,
     reason?: string  // Optional: explain what you're changing